Sarankumar1812/CinnamonBliss-Frontend/README.md

-# Cinnamon Bliss - Fronend
+# Cinnamon Bliss - Frontend

 Cinnamon Bliss Management System is a web application built with React, Redux, Express, and Node.js.
 This system manages tea craft operations efficiently, providing a seamless user experience with a modern UI and optimized API handling.
 Prisma ORM, and JWT authentication.